Hyperfine parameters

 Added in version 1.2.0.

 The factor broadening gives an additional line broadening.
 It multiplies with the natural linewidth and describes any model-free broadening of the site.
 In case you want to use a model dependent broadening use the distributions functions described in section Hyperfine parameter distributions.
+This parameter should only be used when no model for the broadening is present.
+In case you know that you have a certain distribution of hyperfine parameters use the distribution functions on these parameters.

 Distributions